Max Landis: Career

 In September 2012, Landis sold a "superhero police drama" TV series titled Vigilant to Fox, and planned to executive produce it with Homeland producer Howard Gordon, but the project was cancelled.
 In 2012 Landis began work on his directorial debut, Me Him Her, which received a limited released in March 2016 to mixed reviews.
 The 2015 film American Ultra, based on his screenplay, received mixed reviews and disappointing box office results.

 In February 2015, Landis directed Ariana Grande's music video "One Last Time".
 He was accused of plagiarizing the style and themes of the video from the music video for "You Are the One" by Australian band SAFIA.

 In 2016, Netflix began production on Landis's script for Bright, then its most expensive self-produced film.
 Featuring magical fantasy characters such as orcs as an allegory for racism, the film was critically panned upon its release in December 2017, but Netflix reported that it was popular with its subscribers.

 In September 2017, Landis published a website called "A Scar No One Else Can See", which contained a 150-page theory on the themes of Carly Rae Jepsen's songs, arguing that they present a dark, three-part narrative about heartbreak and rejection.
 Although Landis called the project a "celebration" of Jepsen, The Daily Dot and Pride.com described the document as a conspiracy theory, and Reid McCarter of The A.V.
 Club dismissed its conclusions as unremarkable.

 Landis wrote a draft of the screenplay for Shadow in the Cloud (2020) before being removed from the project due to sexual assault allegations.
 Although the script was re-written by Roseanne Liang, he received credit per Writers Guild of America rules.
 Landis has said he is very happy with the finished product.

 In February 2020, Landis announced Glass Planet Consulting, a "creative coaching and consulting resource for screenwriters living and working in Los Angeles".

-Controversies
+In 2026, he was tapped to write a treatment for a G.I.
+Joe film, competing against a separate treatment by Danny McBride.
+Paramount ultimately chose not to move forward with his version.

+Misogyny and sexual assault allegations

 Landis has been criticized for statements he has made about women, and he has been accused of abuse and sexual misconduct by several women and industry figures.

 Misogyny accusations

 In a 2013 interview with self-styled sexologist Shelby Sells, Landis made numerous comments about women, such as, "The most fucked up thing was that I cheated on a girl who I also gave a crippling social anxiety, self-loathing, body dysmorphia, eating disorder to."
-Landis's statements were sharply criticized as misogynistic and objectifying of women, such as in a Jezebel piece which described his comments as "obnoxious", "twisted", and "gross".
+Landis's statements were sharply criticized as misogynistic and objectifying of women, such as in a Jezebel piece that described his comments as "obnoxious", "twisted", and "gross".

-In a 2015 Twitter post, Landis described the lead character Rey in Star Wars: The Force Awakens as a Mary Sue, a term to describe "a type of female character who is depicted as unrealistically lacking in flaws or weaknesses".